Mohammad al-Shirazi: Base in Kuwait

-In 1971, he was exiled to Lebanon by the Baathist regime.
+In 1971, he was exiled to Lebanon by the Baathist regime for organizing protests in Baghdad.
 From Lebanon, al-Shirazi travelled to Kuwait, where he settled for nine years.
 After his nephews joined, al-Shirazi turned Kuwait into the base of Shiite scholarship.

 At the time Al-Shirazi came into conflict with other prominent Shia religious figures in Najaf.
 The most prominent Shia religious leader of the time, Grand Ayatollah Abu al-Qasim al-Khoei, sought to dismiss Al-Shirazi's status as a scholar.

 Through personal charisma and intellectual arguments, al-Shirazi built up a large following in Kuwait and Iraq.
 His followers became known as the 'Shiraziyyin' and tended to be critical of existing Shi'i religious establishments.

 Theory of clerical rule

 al-Shirazi was a leading Islamist political theorist and devised the Hukumat al-Fuqaha' principle of theocratic rule.
 According to Cambridge University's Toby Matthiesen: "The political theory of Muhammad al-Shirazi and the MVM [Movement of Vanguard Missions] was quite close to Khomeini’s notion of velayet-e faqih (the guardianship of the jurisprudent), although al-Shirazi favored the theory that not a single cleric, but a council of scholars should govern the Islamic State (hukumat al-fuqaha’/shurat al-fuqaha’)."

 Under al-Shirazi's theory government would be in the form of a 'Consultative System of Leadership' composed of senior clerics, and he called for the establishment of the 'Leadership Council of Religious Authorities'.
 He argued for the establishment of a Universal Islamic Government to encompass all the Muslim countries run in accordance with Hukumat al-Fuqaha'.